 Brazilian soccer fans pay tribute to Flamengo fire victims

-RIO DE JANEIRO (AP) — Brazilian soccer club Flamengo is playing its first match since the fire that killed 10 of its academy players in its training ground Feb.
-8.
+RIO DE JANEIRO (AP) — Brazilian soccer club Flamengo played its first match since the fire that killed 10 of its academy players at its training ground Feb.
+8, losing 1-0 to rival Fluminense on Thursday night.

-Nearly 30,000 fans, many with white balloons, banners and flags, attended the state championship match against rival Fluminense.
+Nearly 30,000 fans, many with white balloons, banners and flags, attended the state championship match.

 The game was initially scheduled for Saturday, only hours after the deadly incident.